JetBrains/more-interactive-rebase/README.md

 The product is unit tested with the frameworks JUnit 5 and Mockito, and the library AssertJ.
 All test classes are extending the BasePlatformTestCase class of the intelliJ test Framework.
 ### Integration Testing
-For system/integration testing the plugin uses
+For system/integration testing the plugin uses VCS Platform Test in order to setup all of the git actions

 ## 🤝 Contributing
 If you want to contribute to our project please refer to the